tianwei-wu-hub/RNWebSDK/README.md

 - react-native >= 0.71.0 and use React Native CLI not Expo Go.
 - react-native-webview >= 11.26.0

+## Part 1: How to run this example.

 ## Setting up the development environment
 Follow the React Native docs to [setting up the development environment](https://reactnative.dev/docs/environment-setup).